ggstuart/web-application-development/content/welcome/hello-world/index.md

 ```

 But clicking the button does nothing.
-We need to tell the browser to listen for the buttons `click` event and call our function whenever it is triggered.
+We need to tell the browser to listen for the button's `click` event and call our function whenever it is triggered.

 Notice, we added an `id="my-btn"` attribute to the button.
-This allows us to easily pinpoint the specific element using JavaScript.
+This allows us to easily pinpoint the specific element using JavaScript using the `getElementById` method of the `document` object.

 ```js {hl_lines="1-2"}
 const btn = document.getElementById('my-btn');